Miragon/egon.io/monorepo/egon/README.md

 ## About The Project

+This plugin integrates the open source tool [Egon.io](https://egon.io/) into Visual Studio Code.

 - See http://domainstorytelling.org for more information on Domain Storytelling.
-- The [Egon.io Website](https://egon.io/) contains a user manual.
+- For more information on how to use it please refer to the [User Guide](https://egon.io/howto)

+> ‼️ This is a work in progress.

 ## Getting started

-Open or create a new file with the extension `.egn` and start writing your story.
+Open or create a new `.egn` file and start writing your *domain* story.

 ## Contributing